 Reckless driving charges can come from a variety of illegal traffic activities.
 Texting while driving, overtaking a school bus with its stop sign out, and evading law enforcement can all end up with the same charge.

-In effect, reckless driving is somewhat of a ‘catch-all’ offense in Florida.
 If a police officer believes that a motorist is putting the health and safety of others at risk, they may cite that motorist for reckless driving.
 The risk may come either through their negligent or unlawful behavior.
-Reckless Driving carries serious consequences and you should consult a traffic lawyer before your court date.

 Penalties for Reckless Driving

-The penalties for reckless driving in Florida are often significant.
-Like many other offenses in the state, drivers will receive a heightened punishment if the defendant already has a prior reckless driving charge on their record.
+The penalties for reckless driving in Florida are significant.
+Drivers will receive a heightened punishment if the defendant already has a prior reckless driving charge on their record.

-If you receive a conviction of or plead guilty to reckless driving in Florida, you will find yourself facing:
+If you receive a conviction or plead guilty to reckless driving in Florida, as per Florida Statutes 775.082, you will find yourself facing:

 - First Conviction: Upon a first conviction, by imprisonment for a period of not more than 90 days or by a fine of no less than $25 nor more than $500, or by both such fine and imprisonment.

-Further, depending on your personal driving history, a reckless driving charge could be enough to warrant the suspension or revocation of your driver’s license.
-If you or your loved one received a charge of reckless driving in Orlando, we recommend seeking help from an experienced traffic defense attorney immediately.
+Depending on your personal driving history, a reckless driving charge could be enough to warrant the suspension or revocation of your driver’s license or increase your car insurance.

 Reckless Driving vs. Careless Driving

-Remember, reckless driving is a second-degree misdemeanor in Florida.
-In other words, it is a criminal traffic offense.
+Reckless driving is a second-degree criminal misdemeanor in Florida.
 In contrast, careless driving is a civil offense.
 Whereas reckless driving involves “willful or wanton” disregard for the health and well-being of others, careless driving involves failure to operate a vehicle in a “careful and prudent” manner.

 What are you waiting for?
 The sooner we can get started on your defense, the better.
 Our team of dedicated attorneys will work hard on your case, providing you with options to resolve your reckless driving ticket.

-Yes, paying a reckless driving ticket can raise your car insurance rates.
+Yes, a conviction of reckless driving will raise your car insurance rate.
 How much your rates will go up depends on a wide variety of different factors.
 That said, the annual increase could be 22 percent—or more.
-Before you plead guilty to reckless